oracle-livelabs/em-omc/enterprise-manager/emcc/em-fleet-maintenance-patching-ui/em-fleet-maintenance-patching-ui.md

 ### **Patching with Fleet Maintenance Hub**

-We will go through steps for update(patching) database target ***finance.subnet.vcn.oraclevcn.com***, a Container Database that is currently at 19.17.0.0.0 version.
+We will go through steps for update(patching) database target ***finance.subnet.vcn.oraclevcn.com***, a Single Instance Database that is currently at 19.17.0.0.0 version.
 The goal is to patch this target to 19.23.0.0.0.
-As part of the update(patching) exercise this Container Database and all Pluggable Databases in that Container Database will automatically get patched.

 1. Return to the browser page with the Oracle Enterprise Manager Console (log back in if needed) and from the EM home page, select the ***Targets*** drop-down menu and select ***Databases*** to review the status and version of database targets.
 ![](images/Target-Databases-Navig.png "Target-Databases-Navigation")